raspibo/eventman/docs/DEVELOPMENT.md

 Development
 ===========

-As of June 2016, Event Man(ager) is under heavy refactoring.
+As of June 2016, EventMan(ager) is under heavy refactoring.
 For a list of main changes that will be introduced, see https://github.com/raspibo/eventman/issues

 Every contribution, in form of code or ideas, is welcome.